-Locations: Los Angeles, Orange County, Long Beach, Ontario, ACC at St Francis
+Locations: Los Angeles, Orange County, Long Beach, Ontario, Lynwood

-Classification Of Instructional Programs (CIP): 51.0801 Standard Occupational Classification (SOC) Code: 31-9092.00, 43-6013.00 Quarter Credits: 48.5 In Class Clock Hours: 760 Outside Hours: 269 Total Hours: 1029 Number of Weeks: 36\ Accelerated: 28\ \Weeks May Be Extended Depending On Holiday Schedules
+Standard Occupational Classification (SOC) Code: 31-9092.00, 43-6013.00

+QUARTER CREDITS: 48.5

+IN CLASS CLOCK HOURS: 760

+OUTSIDE HOURS: 269

+TOTAL HOURS: 1029

+NUMBER OF WEEKS: 36 (28 Accelerated)

 Medical Assistants are an important part of the health care team and their responsibilities continue to expand.
-The Medical Assistant program is designed to provide students with the knowledge and skills necessary to work successfully as an entrylevel team member in a medical office, clinic, health-maintenance organization (HMO) or other health care setting.
+The Medical Assistant program is designed to provide students with the knowledge and skills necessary to work successfully as an entry-level team member in a medical office, clinic, health-maintenance organization (HMO) or other health care setting.
 Employer demand for Medical Assistants has expanded in recent years to include work as medical experts and investigators in legal settings, in call centers to support medical product distribution and service, and in other industries which intersect with health care fields and functions.